M-o-a-T/moat/doc/spec_message.rst

 destination shall be updated even if the broadcast / directcast timer has not been reached.
 (The timer shall *not* auto-restart when that happens.)

-Timeouts are interpreted as an 8-bit unsigned minifloat with 4 exponent bits, 4 mantissa bits, and no infinity/NaN interpretation, scaled so that 0x04 corresponds to one second.
-This affords a max timeout of 35 hours and an accurracy of +/- one minute on a one-hour timeout, which should be more than sufficient.

 Clients are free to treat timeouts as very approximate guidelines; when the server reads a timer, a client should reply with the value that best approximates the timeout it actually uses.